Skip to content

 EA on a Page classifies artifacts by two different dimensions: - Type (CSVLOD): How is the artifact used? — Considerations, Standards, Visions, Landscapes, Outlines, Designs - Usage frequency: How commonly is it used? — Essential, Common, Uncommon

-And two additional classification axes: - Nature: What does the artifact describe? — Rules (Considerations, Standards), Structures (Visions, Landscapes), Solutions (Outlines, Designs) - Focus: Who is the primary audience? — Business-focused (Considerations, Visions, Outlines), IT-focused (Standards, Landscapes, Designs)
+And two additional classification axes: - Nature: What does the artifact describe? — Rules (Considerations, Standards), Structures (Visions, Landscapes), Changes (Outlines, Designs) - Focus: Who is the primary audience? — Business-focused (Considerations, Visions, Outlines), IT-focused (Standards, Landscapes, Designs)

 This produces 6 types with 24 specific artifacts, validated empirically across 27+ organizations.